evanjpeterson/vibe-check-fish-jump/PROMPTS.md

 When the square jumps, it should fall back to the surface using physics that model the real world.

 1. Can you add a few platforms above the main surface, spread out so that the player can jump between them and climb up the screen.
-The topmost platform should have a little flag, and when the square touches the flag, a fun victory effect with confetti should play.

 1. The topmost platform should have a little flag, and when the square touches the flag, a fun victory effect with confetti should play.